Red Root Floater Vs Frogbit: All the Things in Detail

 For the plant to develop correctly, it needs a lot of light.
 Neither too much nor too little light should be let in.
 Instead, the amount of light must be adjusted for either soft or hard water.

 Soft water needs less light, and hard water requires more light.
-It loves more light than less, according to many aquarists.
-Under the correct circumstances, it will also produce tiny blooms.
+Actually,Red root floaters love more light according to many aquarists.

-Given that fish generally shun light exposure.
+Given that, fish generally shun light exposure.
 You would ask whether such a high amount of light would indeed be beneficial for the fish.
+The thing is some fish that love high lighting conditions such as neon tetras, gouramis, danios, angelfish, rainbowfish etc are really comfortable with this plant.

 On the other hand, this plant is ideal for generating shade over the water’s surface.
 It is best to use artificial illumination, such as LED lights since they don’t heat the tank.